Milford, Massachusetts · Dual Diagnosis Treatment

 When mental health and addiction are treated separately, by different providers, in different settings, at different times, the conditions continue to interact and reinforce each other.
 Integrated treatment addresses both simultaneously, which research consistently shows leads to better long-term outcomes.

 We treat depression, anxiety disorders, PTSD, trauma, bipolar disorder, and other co-occurring mental health conditions alongside substance use disorders.
-Learn more about our mental health treatment programs.
+Learn more about our mental health care programs.

 Yes.
-Most major insurance plans cover dual diagnosis treatment.
+Most major insurance plans cover dual diagnosis care.
 Call (617) 991-3664 for a free insurance verification, or visit our contact page.

 Call for a free, confidential assessment.
 We treat both conditions, together.
 Most insurance accepted.